 Done blooming-now what?

 Aren’t they gorgeous?!
-So now they’ve bloomed and are starting to turn brown and fall off.
+Now they’ve bloomed and the flowers are starting to turn brown and fall off.
 The flowers below are almost done.
-So should I cut the spent flower stem off?
+Should I cut the spent flower stem off?

 Cut it off?

 Isn’t it tempting to cut that flower stalk off where it meets the stem?
 I wanted to.
-The problem is if I cut that off I’m cutting off the very spot where it will bloom again!
+The problem is if I cut that off I’m cutting off the very spot where it will bloom again.
 The picture below is a hoya peduncle.
 What in the heck is a peduncle?
 From The American Heritage Dictionary of Science: “Stalk; stem; stalklike part (of a flower, fruit cluster, or animal body).”
-So, a hoya’s flowers are pedunculate as they grow on a peduncle.
-I read that they will elongate as they get older.
-I’m pretty sure that each of those “rings” is one year of blooms.
-That would mean this one has bloomed 4 times.
-I would say that is about right.
+A hoya’s flowers are pedunculate as they grow on a peduncle.
+I read that they will elongate as they get older so I’m pretty sure that each of those “rings” is one year of blooms.
+That would mean this one has bloomed 4 times and I would say that is about right.

 This hoya bud below is on a new vine, so this will be the first time it has bloomed at this point on the stem and you can see there is no “ring” on the peduncle.

 And last, but not least, my newest addition to my hoya collection and I am thrilled it is going to bloom- Hoya fitchii.
-I received this from Logee’s last year and it has grown quite a bit on my south windowsill.
-I just noticed this bud last week and I can’t wait to see the flowers.
+I received this from Logee’s last year and it has grown quite a bit on my south windowsill and I just noticed this bud last week.
+I can’t wait to see the flowers!

-I hope you learned something new from this Tuesday Tidbit.
-I learn new things too, right along with you as I research what I’m writing about.
-I see now after putting the pictures together that the peduncles do elongate each year after they flower.
+I hope you learned something new from this Tuesday Tidbit as I learn new things too, right along with you as I research what I’m writing about.
+After putting the pictures together, I see that the peduncles do elongate each year after they flower.
 So cool!
 Don’t cut that peduncle off!

 I’ve written other posts about hoyas, read about propagating hoyas here.